 Other support organisations

 People with learning disabilities are four times as likely to die of preventable causes compared with the general population.
-The Learning Disabilities Mortality Review (LeDeR) Programme aims to help reduce premature mortality and health inequalities for people with learning disabilities in England through local reviews of deaths of people with learning disabilities.
+The Learning Disabilities Mortality Review (LeDeR) Programme aims to help reduce premature mortality and health inequalities for people with learning disabilities in England through local reviews of deaths.
 Thurrock CCG and Council are taking part in this Pan-Essex programme.

-This programme was officially launched across Essex on 1 September 2017.
-The leaflet and poster below provide further information.
+The leaflet and poster below provide further information:

 For more information on the Essex LeDeR programme call 01702 314299